-Our audits for the years ended June 30, 2013 and 2012, were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Illinois Literacy Foundation's basic financial statements.
-The accompanying supplementary information in the State Compliance Schedules 1 through 3 and the Analysis of Operations are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits for the years ended June 30, 2015 and 2014, were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Illinois Literacy Foundation's basic financial statements.
+The accompanying supplementary information in the State Compliance Schedules 1 through 3 and the Analysis of Operations is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The accompanying supplementary information for the years ended June 30, 2013 and 2012 in the State Compliance Schedules 1 through 3 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The accompanying supplementary information for the years ended June 30, 2013 and 2012, in the State Compliance Schedules 1 through 3 has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information for the years ended June 30, 2013 and 2012, in the State Compliance Schedules 1 through 3 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The accompanying supplementary information for the years ended June 30, 2015 and 2014 in the State Compliance Schedules 1 through 3 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The accompanying supplementary information for the years ended June 30, 2015 and 2014, in the State Compliance Schedules 1 through 3 has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the accompanying supplementary information for the years ended June 30, 2015 and 2014, in the State Compliance Schedules 1 through 3 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The Illinois Literacy Foundation's basic financial statements for the year ended June 30, 2011 (not presented herein) were audited by other auditors whose report thereon dated February 8, 2012, expressed unmodified opinions on the respective financial statements of the governmental activities and major fund.
-The report of the other auditors dated February 8, 2012, stated that the supplementary information in the State Compliance Schedules 1 through 3 for the year ended June 30, 2011, was subjected to the auditing procedures applied in the audit of the 2011 basic financial statements and certain additional auditing procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America, and, in their opinion, was fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended June 30, 2011.
+We also previously audited, in accordance with auditing standards generally accepted in the United States of America, the Illinois Literacy Foundation's basic financial statements as of and for the year ended June 30, 2013 (not presented herein), and have issued our report thereon dated February 13, 2014, which contained unmodified opinions on the respective financial statements of the governmental activities, and each major fund.
+The accompanying supplementary information for the year ended June 30, 2013 in Schedules 1 through 3 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the June 30, 2013 financial statements.
+The accompanying supplementary information for the year ended June 30, 2013 in Schedules 1 through 3 has been subjected to the auditing procedures applied in the audit of the June 30, 2013 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to those basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the accompanying supplementary information for the year ended June 30, 2013 in Schedules 1 through 3 is fairly stated in all material respects in relation to the basic financial statements as a whole from which it has been derived.